 This course introduces the main ideas of ordinary differential equations, with a particular emphasis on proofs, in comparison with the course MATH-SHU 262.
 It will cover vector fields, proof of local existence and uniqueness of solutions of first-order differential equations by Picard's fixed point iteration, stability, higher order linear differential equations and their set of fundamental solutions (with proof of characterization by the Wronskian), Series Solutions of second order linear differential equations (ordinary points, proof of Fuchs Theorem, regular singular points and indicial equation), Laplace transform and numerical methods, nonlinear systems, boundary value problems.
-Prerequisite: Grade of C or better in MATH-SHU 131 (Calculus) and 140 (Linear Algebra) or MATH-SHU 141 (Honors Linear Algebra) I) and 201 (Honors Calculus).
+Prerequisite: Grade C or better in MATH-SHU 201 (Honors Calculus), or MATH-SHU 131 (Calculus) and MATH-SHU 143 (Foundations of Mathematical Methods), and grade C or better in either MATH-SHU 140 (Linear Algebra I).